Poison Ivy & Poison Oak

 The Noxious Weed

 Poison ivy plants—the stem and leaf size as well as the amount of oil (urushiol) in them—have significantly increased in average size since the 1950s.
-According to a study published in Weed Science (yes, that’s the title of this scholarly online review):
+According to a study published in Weed Science:

 After about eight months, leaf size, stem length and weight and oil content of the plants raised at current carbon-dioxide levels were, on average, 50 percent to 75 percent higher than the plants under the 1950’s conditions, according to the study … Not only did the higher CO2 level double the growth rate, but it made for hardier plants that recovered more quickly from the ravages of grazing animals.2